sankalpjonn/searchproject/README.md

 - run . setup.sh
 - run python manage.py runserver
 - in the browser enter localhost:8000/search?q=<query>
-- if you want the results from each source to be limited, use localhost:8000/search?q=<query>&limit=<limit>
+- if you want the results from each source to be limited, use localhost:8000/search?q=<query>&limit=<limit>.
+Default limit is 20
-- Main application code is present in searchv1/searchpy
+- Main application code is present in searchv1/search.py